USS Abraham Lincoln (CVN-72): 2020

-On 18 December, the Navy announced Captain Amy Bauernschmidt would take command of Abraham Lincoln in following summer of 2021, the first time a woman would command an aircraft carrier.
+On 18 December, the Navy announced Captain Amy Bauernschmidt would take command of Abraham Lincoln in the summer of 2021, the first time a woman would command an aircraft carrier.

 2021

-Captain Bauernschmidt, who previously served as the carrier's executive officer from 2016 to 2019, relieved Captain Walt Slaughter at a change of command ceremony in San Diego on 19 August.
-On 31 August, an MH-60S Knighthawk helicopter, embarked aboard Abraham Lincoln, crashed into the Pacific Ocean at approximately 4:30pm (PST) while conducting routine flight operations, approximately 60 nmi off the coast of San Diego.
-Five crew members were killed while one was rescued during subsequent search and rescue operations.
+On 19 August, Captain Bauernschmidt, who previously served as the carrier's executive officer from 2016 to 2019, relieved Captain Walt Slaughter at a change of command ceremony in San Diego.

+On 31 August, an MH-60S Knighthawk helicopter, embarked aboard Abraham Lincoln, crashed into the Pacific Ocean at approximately 4:30 pm (PDT) while conducting routine flight operations, approximately 60 nmi off the coast of San Diego.
+Five crew members were killed.
+One was rescued during search and rescue operations.

 2022

 On 4 January, Marine Fighter Attack Squadron 314 (VMFA-314) became the first Marine Corps F-35C squadron to be deployed on an aircraft carrier.

 On 21 May, Abraham Lincoln steamed into Tokyo Bay to relieve USS Ronald Reagan.
 The Abraham Lincoln carrier strike group was scheduled to participate in RIMPAC 2022.

 On 21 September, the water onboard was discovered to be contaminated.
-Various reports were made to the chain of command onboard but the commanding officer, Captain Bauernschmidt, did not inform the crew until the following day, almost 24 hours after initial reports were made.
+Reports were made to the chain of command onboard but the commanding officer, Captain Bauernschmidt, did not inform the crew until the following day, almost 24 hours after initial reports were made.
 Reports continued throughout the evening, but actions by the engineering staff did little.
 The contaminated tank was even reintroduced back into service after being taken offline earlier in the day.
 Test reports of seven water samples revealed the presence of E. coli.
-Upon receipt of the test results, Captain Bauernschimdt told the crew of the contamination followed by, "before anybody starts freaking out, E. coli is an extremely common bacteria.
+Upon receipt of the test results, Captain Bauernschmidt told the crew of the contamination followed by, "before anybody starts freaking out, E. coli is an extremely common bacteria.
 Matter of fact, every single person on this ship has it in their digestive system right now."

 On 11 November, Abraham Lincoln hosted a college basketball game on her deck between Gonzaga University and Michigan State University, won 64–63 by Gonzaga.
 The carrier suffered a minor fire that injured nine sailors on 29 November.
 The cause is unknown and an investigation was launched.

 2024

 On 2 August, the Abraham Lincoln carrier strike group was ordered by Defense Secretary Lloyd Austin to relieve operating in the Gulf of Oman, joining other US naval forces in the region as a deterrent against potential Iranian aggression against Israel.
 On 21 August, the U.S. Central Command announced that the vessel had arrived in the Middle East.
-Austin had ordered her to speed up in order to help Israel in case of a potential attack from Iran.
+Austin had ordered her to speed up to help Israel in case of a potential attack from Iran.

-On 9 November Marine F-35Cs from Abraham Lincoln carried out strikes on the Houthi movement in Yemen in the context of the Red Sea crisis.
+On 9 November, Marine F-35Cs from Abraham Lincoln carried out strikes on the Houthi movement in Yemen in the context of the Red Sea crisis.